eridur-de/mightyscape-1.1-deprecated/README.md

 # Used software for development

    * Gitea and Github for hosting this
-   * GitEye and SourceTree git frontends for commiting
-   * LiClipse and NotePad++ for code
+   * LiClipse for code and git committing
    * regular Python installation (both Linux and Windows)

 # Requirements / Tested environment

    * tested with Inkscape
        * Windows portable Version (Inkscape 1.2-dev (25cba68, 2021-05-16)) @ Windows 10
-       * Linux dev trunk (https://inkscape.org/de/release/inkscape-master/gnulinux/ubuntu/ppa/dl/) @ Ubuntu 20 LTS
+       * Linux dev trunk (https://inkscape.org/de/release/inkscape-master/gnulinux/ubuntu/ppa/dl/) @ Fedora 33
    * tested using Python 3.8.5 64 Bit and 3.9.4 64 Bit
    * some extensions require custom Python installation/modules.
 See documentation at our FabLab Chemnitz Wiki (see below).
    * some extensions require additional commands, packages or other installers (see documentation too).
-   * the structure of this repo is intended the following way: all extensions which require exactly one *.py and one *.inx file are kept on the top level /mightyscape-1.X/extensions/fablabchemnitz.
-So just copy them to your Inkscape's extension directory.
-All extension which require additional libraries have their own sub directory.
-You will find redundancies in this repo like node.exe (NodeJS).
-We did it this way to give easy possibilty to only pick the extensions you want (instead creating ~200 repositories).

-# Remaining ToDos
+# Alltime ToDos

   * clean code
   * make more precise documentation with more examples